mvolkmann/blog/src/sample.md

    The `Context` parameter provides access to request headers, path parameters, query parameters, and the request body.

+1. If the local server is still running, stop it by pressing ctrl-c.
+1. Enter `bun run dev` to restart the local server.
 1. Browse localhost:3000 again.
 1. Click the "Get Bun Version" button.
 1. Verify that a version number is displayed below the button.